TUDelft-DataDrivenControl/OFF/README.md

 To change the simulation, you have to change the .yaml file OFF calls.
 This is defined by one of the first limes of code in the main function.
 The .yaml structure is showed in 02_Examples_and_Cases/02_Example_Cases/run_example.yaml .
 This is where you can change the wind farm layout, the flow conditions, the wake model etc.

 A thorough description of the code is available [here](https://tudelft-datadrivencontrol.github.io/OFF/).
 The documentation is handled automatically using Sphinx.

+## How to cite
+If OFF has played a role in your work, please cite the following publication:

+Becker, M., Lejeune, M., Chatelain, P., Allaerts, D., Mudafort, R., and van Wingerden, J.W.: A dynamic open-source model to investigate wake dynamics in response to wind farm flow control strategies, Wind Energ.
+Sci.
+Discuss. [preprint], https://doi.org/10.5194/wes-2024-150, in review, 2024.

 ## Contact and sources
 ### Core Developers